saimadhav777/Topic-Modelling-using-LDA-Algorithm/README.md

 2. **Tokenization and Lemmatization**: Breaking down text into tokens and lemmatizing to reduce words to their base forms.
 3. **Vectorization**: Converting text data into a format suitable for LDA.
 4. **LDA Model Training**: Applying the LDA algorithm to discover latent topics.
-5. **Topic Visualization**: Visualizing the topics using tools like pyLDAvis for better interpretability.

 ### Dependencies:
 - Python 3.x
 - Pandas
 - Numpy
 - Gensim
-- spaCy
 - NLTK
-- Matplotlib
-- pyLDAvis

 ### Repository Structure:
-- `data/`: Contains the COVID-19 dataset.
-- `notebooks/`: Jupyter notebooks with step-by-step code and analysis.
+- `notebooks/`: Kaggle notebooks with step-by-step code and analysis.
 - `src/`: Python scripts for preprocessing, modeling, and visualization.
 - `README.md`: Project description and instructions.